Blonde on Blonde

 Blonde On Blonde has had a varied history in terms of its packaging, too.
 Rod MacBeath gave a very good account of it in his series on Dylan's record sleeves in UK fanzine The Telegraph many years ago, and Alan Fraser's website Searching For A Gem shows pictures of sleeves and labels from all over the world, right up to the present time.
 What follows is just a summary of the main points.

 The first issues in the US, Canada and the UK had nine photographs inside the gatefold sleeve, four on the left and five on the right.
 Those on the right hand side included a large portrait of the actress Claudia Cardinale, and another smaller photo of a still-unidentified female bending over and speaking into Dylan's ear.
-Note Around the beginning of 1968 the right hand layout was changed on the US mono and stereo editions; Claudia Cardinale had objected to the use of her photo, so this was removed, replaced by an enlarged and slightly fuller version of the photo of Dylan with the white scarf.
-The picture with the other woman was also dropped, quite possibly just because it was difficult to fit into the revised layout.
+Note Around the beginning of 1968 the right hand layout was changed on the US mono and stereo editions; Claudia Cardinale's lawyers had objected to the use of her photo, so this was removed, replaced by an enlarged and slightly fuller version of the photo of Dylan with the white scarf.
+The picture with the other woman was also dropped, perhaps just because it was difficult to fit into the revised layout.

 This change took a long time to cross the Atlantic, though, and the original photos stayed on the UK sleeve until the mid 70s, when the revised seven-photo layout took over.
 The final UK vinyl edition from Sony (late 1980s) had a cheap single sleeve with no inside photos at all.
 The 1970s Japanese album had the revised photo layout but the original stereo mix of the music; the 1992 Sony pressing from Holland, on the other hand, combined the original nine-photo layout with the revised version of the music!
 Perhaps the revised photo layout never reached the Netherlands at all.